What causes hiccups and how can you get rid of them?

 How long will they last?
 And what can you do about them?

-An attack of hiccups that lasts less than 48 hours is generally unconcerning.
+An attack of hiccups that lasts less than 48 hours is generally unconcerned.
 Such an attack usually ends by itself.

 Manoeuvres such as rebreathing into a paper or plastic bag work by increasing the carbon dioxide concentration in the blood.
 This helps to suppress the movements of the muscles associated with hiccups.
 However, rebreathing carries a small but serious risk of heart attack so should only be performed under medical supervision.